-- Attending at least one of the two APNIC meetings held each year.
-If SIG sessions are held, SIG Co-Chairs are expected to attend the sessions
+- Attending at least one of the two APNIC Conferences held each year.
+If SIG forums or OPM are held, SIG Co-Chairs are expected to attend the forum or OPM

 - Remaining subscribed to the SIG mailing list for the duration of their time as Co-Chair

-- Monitoring SIG chat-room discussions during the SIG’s session at APNIC meetings
+- Monitoring SIG chat-room discussions and Q&As during the SIG forum or OPM at APNIC Conferences

 Chairs and Co-Chairs are elected for a two-year period.
-Elections occur yearly.
+Elections occur yearly at APNIC standalone conference.
 Chair elections and Co-Chair elections occur in alternate years.

 The first official Chair of a new SIG will serve for two years.
 The first official Co-Chair position for a new SIG will be open for election after one year (allowing for the staggered Chair and Co-Chair election timetable).
 Subsequent Co-Chairs will serve for a full two-year term.
 If a current Chair/Co-Chair resigns or is removed before the end of the term, the successor will take over the remaining term of the position, and not the regular term (two years).

 More than one Co-Chair may be appointed, at the discretion of the Chair.
 The decision to hold an election for more than one Co-Chair is at the Chair’s discretion.
-The community may also decide to open up a second Co-Chair position for election, based on consensus at the SIG.
+The community may also decide to open up a second Co-Chair position for election, based on consensus at the OPM or SIG forum.

-A new Chair or Co-Chair is appointed using the following process:
+A new Chair or Co-Chair is elected using the following process:

-- The APNIC Secretariat sends a call for nominations to the SIG mailing list and the firstname.lastname@example.org mailing list so that the widest coverage is received.
-The call contains:
+The APNIC Secretariat sends a call for nominations to the SIG mailing list and the firstname.lastname@example.org mailing list so that the widest coverage is received.

 - Details of the duties of the position